bookingactivities/booking-activities/readme.txt

 * ★ Display events from multiple calendars and activities at once
 * ★ **One-click booking**: just pick the desired event on the calendar and click on "Book"!
 * *If you do not use WooCommerce, customers must be logged in to book*
+* 100% responsive: looks great on mobiles, tablets and computers.

 **Online payments with WooCommerce**